smallfryy/rspec-example/README.md

 Holly Peck
 holly.m.peck@gmail.com

 Hi there!
-This is a sample RSpec project for practicing TTD.
+This is a sample RSpec project for practicing TDD.

-Blog Post: blog.holly-pck.com
+Blog Post: blog.holly-peck.com